Learning the Boundary of Solvability: Aligning LLMs to Detect Unsolvable Problems: Introduction

 To address this, our work treats \textit{Solution Space} (solvable vs. unsolvable) and \textit{Question Difficulty} (easy vs. hard) as orthogonal dimensions (Figure~\ref{fig:intro_quadrant} (b)).
 Concretely, we argue that a reliable AI system must exhibit two behaviors: (1) \textbf{Objective Detection}, identifying internally contradictory problems and flagging them as ``unsolvable'' (yellow area); and (2) \textbf{Subjective Calibration}, safely refusing theoretically solvable but ``difficult'' problems that exceed the model’s reasoning capability.
 Without this distinction, models may hallucinate, forcing answers for inherently unsolvable problems.

 First, to support rigorous analysis of unsolvability, we develop a fully automated synthesis pipeline and introduce \textbf{UnsolvableQA}, a dataset of paired solvable and unsolvable instances spanning puzzles and mathematics.
-For programmatically verifiable puzzle tasks, we construct provably unsolvable instances by injecting code-level logical contradictions.
-For mathematics problems without reliable programmatic verification, inspired by \citet{lightman2024lets,ling2023deductive}, we propose a \textit{``Reverse Construction''} method: starting from a solvable problem and its correct rationale, we introduce a controlled contradiction into the rationale and then prompt LLMs to generate an unsolvable problem that matches the resulting flawed reasoning.
+For mathematics, inspired by \citet{lightman2024lets,ling2023deductive}, we propose a \textit{``Reverse Construction''} method that injects controlled contradictions into valid rationales to generate matching unsolvable problems.
+For programmatically verifiable puzzles, we construct instances via code-level logical contradictions.
+Notably, our logic puzzle pipeline enables the rapid generation of infinite instances with arbitrary difficulty, and we will fully release our construction code upon acceptance.

 Then, to train models that remain robust on both solvable and unsolvable inputs, we propose \textbf{UnsolvableRL}, a reinforcement-learning (RL) method based on GRPO~\citep{shao2024deepseekmath}.
 Unlike prior approaches that conflate refusal types, we define 3 distinct RL objectives: (1) {Inherent unsolvability} rewards generating an explicit refusal tag when solvability is detected; (2) {False unsolvability Penalty} discourages erroneous refusals by penalizing labeling solvable problems as unsolvable, thereby requiring explicit solvability checks before refusal; (3) {Capability calibration} uses a mechanism that rewards refusal only when the problem difficulty exceeds the LLMs' current capability.